Coloring Problems on Bipartite Graphs of Small Diameter: List coloring vs. diameter

 Consider a pair $u,v\in V(G')$.
-If they are within the same part, say $X$, then either they are both adjacent to $y$, or $u=x$ in which case $(x,w,v)$ is a path, where $w$ is any neighbor of $v$ in $Y - \{y\}$ (recall that $G$ has no isolated vertices).
-If $u \in X$ and $v\in Y$, then either $\{u,v\}\cap \{x,y\}=\emptyset$, in which case $(u,y,w,v)$ is a $(u,v)$-path for any neighbor $w$ of $v$ with $w \in X - \{x\}$; or $\{u,v\}=\{x,y\}$ and $(x,w,w',y)$ is a $(u,v)$-path for any edge $ww'\in E(G)$; or $|\{u,v\}\cap \{x,y\}|=1$, in which case $uv\in E(G')$.
+If they are within the same part, say $X'$, then either they are both adjacent to $y$, or $u=x$ in which case $(x,w,v)$ is a path, where $w$ is any neighbor of $v$ in $Y$ (recall that $G$ has no isolated vertices).
+If $u \in X'$ and $v\in Y'$, then either $\{u,v\}\cap \{x,y\}=\emptyset$, in which case $(u,y,w,v)$ is a $(u,v)$-path for any neighbor $w$ of $v$ with $w \in X$; or $\{u,v\}=\{x,y\}$ and $(x,w,w',y)$ is a $(u,v)$-path for any edge $ww'\in E(G)$; or $|\{u,v\}\cap \{x,y\}|=1$, in which case $uv\in E(G')$.
 Thus, we get that $G'$ has indeed diameter at most~3.\end{proof}

 Table~\ref{table:diam3} (resp.
 Table~\ref{table:diamk}) presents the complexity of the problems discussed in this section for $k=3$ (resp. for every fixed $k \geq 4$) restricted to bipartite graphs with diameter at most 2, 3, and 4.
 Let us explain how these tables are filled.
 In Section~\ref{sec:3PreExt} we prove that $\kPre{3}|_{{\cal B}_4}$ is $\NP$-complete.
-Note that, from Equation~(\ref{eq:complexityorder}) and the fact that ${\cal B}_d \subseteq {\cal D}_{d+1}$, we get that row~$4$ downwards in Table~\ref{table:diam3} is filled with $\NP$-completeness results.
+Note that, from Equation~(\ref{eq:complexityorder}) and the fact that ${\cal B}_d \subseteq {\cal B}_{d+1}$, we get that the forth row downwards in Table~\ref{table:diam3} is filled with $\NP$-completeness results.
 Also, by Proposition~\ref{prop:complexityOrder}, we get that for every fixed $k \ge 4$, row~$3$ downwards in Table~\ref{table:diamk} is filled with $\NP$-completeness results.
-In Section~\ref{sec:complBipPoly} we prove that \LkCol{k} is polynomial for every fixed $k\geq 1$ when $G$ is a complete bipartite graph (or equivalently, a bipartite graph with diameter $2$), and thus Equation~(\ref{eq:complexityorder}) and the reduction discussed before it tell us that the same result holds for \kPre{k} since no changes in the input graph are needed to reduce the former problem to the latter.
-Finally, Gravier~\cite{G.96.thesis} proved that \kLCol{3} is $\NP$-complete on complete bipartite graphs\footnote{Since reference~\cite{G.96.thesis} is written in French, we provide an alternative proof in Appendix~\ref{sec:completeBip}.}.
-The latter two sentences justify the second row of both tables.
+When $G$ is a complete bipartite graph, the polynomiality of \LkCol{k} and \kPre{k} follows from previous results by Couturier et al.~\cite{CGKP.15} and Hoàng et al.~\cite{HKLSS.10}.
+In Section~\ref{sec:complBipPoly}, we briefly discuss those results and show a simple algorithm for \LkCol{k} that is better than both when the input graph is a complete bipartite graph.
+Finally, Jansen and Scheffler~\cite{JS.97} proved that \kLCol{3} is $\NP$-complete on complete bipartite graphs.
+The last two sentences justify the second row of both tables.